 No. Requirement Types of application and when required What is required Policy driver and where to get more advice 1 Site Plan All The site plan should be drawn at an identified standard metric scale (1:500 or 1:200).
-It should accurately show: • the direction of north • the proposed development in relation to the site boundaries and other existing buildings on site • written dimensions including those to the boundaries.
-The following may be required, unless these would not influence or be affected by the proposed development: • All the buildings, roads and footpaths on land adjoining the site including access arrangements • All public rights of way crossing or adjoining the site Article 7 of the Development Management Procedure Order 2015 The position of all trees on the site, and those on adjacent land The extent and type of any hard surfacing; and Boundary treatment including
+It should accurately show: the direction of north the proposed development in relation to the site boundaries and other existing buildings on site written dimensions including those to the boundaries.
+The following may be required, unless these would not influence or be affected by the proposed development: All the buildings, roads and footpaths on land adjoining the site including access arrangements All public rights of way crossing or adjoining the site.
+The position of all trees on the site, and those on adjacent land The extent and type of any hard surfacing; and Article 7 of the General Permitted Development Procedure Order 2015

-No. Requirement Types of application and when required What is required Policy driver and where to get more advice walls or fencing where this is proposed 2 Existing and proposed floor plans All applications including change of use, building operations, or internal alterations All plans to be drawn at a minimum scale of 1:50, or 1:100.
+No. Requirement Types of application and when required What is required Policy driver and where to get more advice Boundary treatment including walls or fencing where this is proposed 2 Existing and proposed floor plans All applications including change of use, building operations, or internal alterations All plans to be drawn at a minimum scale of 1:50, or 1:100.
 Plans should be proportionate to the nature and size of the proposal, titled and numbered identifying revisions, and annotated with dimensions and a scale bar.
 They should clearly show the proposed works in relation to what is already there, highlighting any structures to be demolished as appropriate.
-Article 7 of the Development Management Procedure Order 2015 3 Existing and proposed elevations All applications involving building work, alterations to buildings or display of advertisements All plans to be drawn at a minimum scale of 1:50, or 1:100.
+Article 7 of the General Permitted Development Procedure Order 2015 3 Existing and proposed elevations All applications involving building work, alterations to buildings or display of advertisements All plans to be drawn at a minimum scale of 1:50, or 1:100.
 Plans should be proportionate to the nature and size of the proposal, titled and numbered identifying revisions, and annotated with dimensions and a scale bar.
 They should show clearly the proposed works in relation to what is already there, highlighting any structures to be demolished as appropriate.
-Article 7 of the Development Management Procedure Order 2015 4 Existing and proposed sections All applications where there is a significant change in levels across the site or street scene, or where greater detail relating All plans to be drawn at a minimum scale of 1:50, or 1:100.
-Plans should be proportionate to the nature and size of the proposal, titled Article 7 of the Development Management Procedure Order 2015
+Article 7 of the General Permitted Development Procedure Order 2015 4 Existing and proposed sections All applications involving building work, alterations to All plans to be drawn at a minimum scale of 1:50, or 1:100.
+Article 7 of the General Permitted Development Procedure Order 2015